Admir Teli: Club career

 Teli played for Elbasani in the 2005–06 Albanian Superliga season.
 After playing well for the club, he was given a surprise move to the biggest team in Albania, Tirana.
 However, he only ended up spending a few months at the club because he moved to Vllaznia Shkoder only two months later.
 He enjoyed a good spell there, notably winning the cup in the 2007–08 season.

-In the summer of 2008, Teli along with two other players from Vllaznia Shkoder moved to Turkey after they had been spotted by the Turkish club Gençlerbirliği, along with Gilman Lika, Teli got a contract with the reserve team of Gençlerbirliği, Hacettepe Spor Kulübü, for whom he played in 16 Süper Lig matches.
+In summer 2008, Teli along with two other players from Vllaznia Shkoder moved to Turkey after they had been spotted by the Turkish club Gençlerbirliği, along with Gilman Lika, Teli got a contract with the reserve team of Gençlerbirliği, Hacettepe Spor Kulübü, for whom he played in 16 Süper Lig matches.
 But the young Albanian striker Xhevahir Sukaj managed to get a contract with the parent team Gençlerbirliği.

-In January 2009 he has signed a two-year contract with Azerbaijan Premier League team FK Qarabağ.
+In January 2009, he has signed a two-year contract with Azerbaijan Premier League team FK Qarabağ.
 Teli left Qarabağ at the end of the 2014–15 season.